LLM Gateway Architecture

 Deployment Configuration

 The deployed gateway is a separate internal GKE service, not a public client endpoint.
-The Helm release name is:- gateway chart:
+The Helm release name is:http://172.16.160.108, reserved as prod-omi-self-hosted-llm-ip-address.
+The production gateway chart owns the internal ingress and backend config for that address; do not point Cloud Run at Kubernetes DNS.

 backend/charts/llm-gateway/ - manual workflow: